mgalardini/abstractFFT/README.md

 Components
 ----------

-* magnitudeFFT: do a FFT of jpeg, then transform it back using just the magnitude information
+* magnitudeFFT: do a FFT of picture, then transform it back using just the magnitude information